REGISTRATION CLOSED NOW

 The British Council conducted a study tour to the Skills Show, the UK’s largest skills and careers advice event, from15-17 November 2016 in Birmingham, UK.
 The study tour took delegates behind the scenes of the Skills Show to meet the organisers, employers and students to get a better understanding of how participation in the WorldSkills competition can be leveraged to improve both employer and learner engagement.

-This study tour introduced delegates to the main components of the UK Skills system and will sought to address key issues such as quality assurance, apprenticeships and inclusion.
-(A summary report of the study tour is available in the download section below)
+This study tour introduced delegates to the main components of the UK Skills system and addressed key issues such as quality assurance, apprenticeships and inclusion.
+(A summary report of the study tour along with the delegates list is available in the download section below)

 The Event featured: